horaceg/blog/content/posts/betting-theory.md

 * $\miF\_{\pi_A, \pi\_{\overline{A}}} \hat{p}_A - \pi_A + \hat{p}\_{\overline{A}} - \pi\_{\overline{A}}$
 * $\max\_{\pi_A, \pi\_{\overline{A}}}|\pi_A + \pi\_{\overline{A}}|$ -->

 As a bookie, you want to minimize the _risk_, i.e. the largest sum of money you could potentially lose.
 Consider for example that a large number of people do bet on an unlikely outcome, with high odds, and this event realizes.
 In order to avoid this, the bookie can intentionally skew the odds while realizing that many people (or few people with large sums of money) are betting on this outcome.
 This can also mean that there is a value opportunity for bettors, i.e. that the odds are not set properly.
 In this example, the bookie can monitor the volume of bets, while computing the risk, and decrease it when it is too high by decreasing the corresponding odds and increasing the odds of opposite events, in order to attract bettors.
-He can also place bets at another bookie in order to hedge, although this is probably not favoured in a context of fierce competition.
+He can also place bets at another bookie in order to hedge.

 <!--
 The above discussion is valid for bookies, but also for players that want to play seriously, that is invest large sums of money in the market.
 Even if you can't set the odds, eventually it is the same: you have your estimates of the true probability, another player has his, and you confront them.
 Bookies that set the odds need to be careful to balance their books in order not to create a _dutch book_ against them. -->